 - 1 I like sharing the unknown gems that New York State has to offer, whether it be:

-- 2 Here is the list of the top best waterfalls in New York State:
+- 2 Here is the list of the best waterfalls I’ve found in New York State (so far):

 I like sharing the unknown gems that New York State has to offer, whether it be: